SyncfusionExamples/Restrict-window-docking-side-using-DockingPreviewHint-event-in-Winforms/README.md

 # Restrict-window-docking-side-using-DockingPreviewHint-event-in-Winforms
-This session describes about restrict the window docking side using DockingPreviewHint event in Winforms
+This sample demonstrates how to restrict the window docking side using DockingPreviewHint event in Winforms.